D3strukt0r/docker-bungeecord/docs/pages/getting-started/docker-compose.rst

           - EULA=true

 To be able to access the minecraft servers, you need to set the correct address in your :code:`config.yml`.
 The address basically is the name of the container.
-With the example above this would for example look like:
+The port is the one that is configured under :code:`server.properties` inside Spigot (by default :code:`25565`).
+With the example above, this would for example look like:

 .. code-block:: yaml